insideout10/wordlift-docs/docs/getting-started.rst

 .. warning::

-    Even if we're already using WordLift 3 on some production web sites and no harm is done to your data, we **strongly suggest** to make a full back-up of your site data before installing WordLift.
+    Even though we're already using WordLift 3 on some production web sites and no harm is done to your data, we **strongly suggest** to make a full back-up of your site data before installing WordLift.